Ordina-cyber/Ordina-cyber.github.io/_posts/2022-10-14-Risk-management.md

 Reducing risks may ruin opportunities of the positive effect too.
 That is why risk appetite *(*ISO 31000:2018 refers *“amount and type of risk that may or may not be taken”*) must be established based on the company’s context, and commitment of the management is essential for it.
 Risk management is indivisible from business strategy, so to say.

+### If you need any assistance or have any questions regarding Risk management or cybersecurity in general, feel free to [contact us](https://www.ordina.be/diensten/security-and-privacy/).

 ***Reference***

 *ISO 31000:2018 Risk management — Guidelines, https://www.iso.org/iso-31000-risk-management.html*